-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for Specsavers and its subsidiary companies for its 2019 financial year end.
-The board of directors of Specsavers International Healthcare Limited have approved this statement.
+This statement is made pursuant to the relevant legislation (as listed in Annex 1 of this statement) of the territories in which Specsavers International Healthcare Limited and/or its subsidiary companies (Specsavers) operates in.
+This statement constitutes the slavery and human trafficking statement for Specsavers for its financial year 2020.
+The board of directors of Specsavers have approved this statement.

-Slavery remains a reality in the modern world and takes place across the globe hidden from view.
+Slavery remains a reality in the modern world and takes place across the globe, hidden from view.
 It can affect anyone, of any age, gender or nationality and is not restricted by borders.
-Specsavers is committed to acting responsibly and trading ethically, protecting the environment and ensuring that the people who make our products are safe, healthy and free from human right abuses.
-During 2018/19 we have continued with our plans in this respect, broadening our understanding of modern slavery risks, strengthening our due diligence processes and increasing transparency of reporting, while also embedding knowledge and understanding of human rights across our teams.
+Specsavers is committed to acting responsibly and trading ethically, and ensuring that the people who make our products are safe, healthy and free from human right abuses.

-This is Specsavers’ third Modern Slavery statement, which has been published in accordance with section 54(1) of the Modern Slavery Act (2015).
-It follows on from our 2017/18 Modern Slavery statement and outlines our upcoming plans and commitments towards preventing and mitigating risks of modern slavery throughout our supply chain.
+This is Specsavers’ fourth Modern Slavery statement, which has been published in accordance with section 54(1) of the Modern Slavery Act (2015).
+It follows on from our 2018/19 Modern Slavery statement and outlines our upcoming plans and commitments towards preventing and mitigating risks of modern slavery throughout our Specsavers business and supply chain.

 Our business and supply chain

 Specsavers International Healthcare Limited is the Guernsey registered parent company of the Specsavers Group.
-The Specsavers Group includes subsidiaries which support our 1,726 optical retail outlets, 385 audiology stores (hearing care services are also available in 813 optical stores in the UK, 57 optical stores in the Republic of Ireland, 86 optical stores in Australia and 142 optical stores in the Netherlands) and 49 domiciliary partnerships throughout the UK, Republic of Ireland, Northern Europe, Australia and New Zealand and our 10 group owned manufacturing and distribution sites.
+The Specsavers Group includes subsidiaries which are or support optical retail outlets, audiology stores and domiciliary partnerships throughout the UK, Republic of Ireland, Northern Europe, Australia and New Zealand as well as Specsavers group owned manufacturing and distribution sites.

-We have 37,000+ employees across support offices in Guernsey, UK, Netherlands, Denmark, Finland, Sweden, Norway, Australia, New Zealand, Shanghai and Hong Kong who work in partnership with our retail businesses in 10 countries.
+Specsavers has 37,000+ employees across support offices in Guernsey, UK, Netherlands, Denmark, Finland, Sweden, Norway, Australia, New Zealand, Shanghai and Hong Kong who work in partnership with the retail businesses in 10 countries.

-As a retailer, our product supply chains are extensive and global; we source in excess of 3,500 products from more than 19 countries.
-We take our obligations to combat modern slavery and ethical trading very seriously; with a dedicated team of experts supporting risk assessment and due diligence activities, policies are approved, and reviews conducted by senior leaders.
-We have an absolute commitment to continuously improve and adjust to changing demands.
+As a retailer, the product supply chains are extensive and global; Specsavers source in excess of 3,500 products from more than 19 countries.
+The global Specsavers business, takes the obligations to combat modern slavery and to trade ethically very seriously, with a dedicated team of experts supporting risk assessment and due diligence activities.

-As part of our approach to global supply chain governance, we have developed monthly reporting tools, which enables our directors to review results and identify risks in relation to modern slavery and ethical compliance and to support continuous improvement activity.
-The Director of Supply Chain Commercial Operations is responsible for reporting to the Specsavers Supply Chain Board and Specsavers Executive Committee on implementation progress, supplier compliance and remediation activities, in addition to working with our Corporate Risk teams to map areas of risk across our supply and manufacturing regions.
+As part of the Specsavers approach to global supply chain governance, Specsavers has developed monthly reporting tools, which enables the Directors to review results and identify risks in relation to modern slavery and ethical compliance, and to support continuous improvement activity.
+For example, the Procurement and Supply Chain Commercial Operations Director is responsible for reporting to the Specsavers Supply Chain Operating Board on implementation progress, supplier compliance and remediation activities on a monthly basis.

-Regular onsite factory visits are conducted by key members of the Specsavers Supply Chain Leadership team.
-In addition to this, modern slavery is part of the Supply Chain business review meeting agenda, attended bi-monthly by the leadership team.
-This is an opportunity to reinforce our due diligence, review progress against our commitments, escalate risks within and between categories and drive our vision to ensure we remain committed to protecting and preserving the rights of all workers across our supply chain.
+Regular onsite factory visits are conducted by key members of the Specsavers Supply Chain team which in turn, are reported to the supply chain operating board.
+This reporting is an opportunity to reinforce agreed due diligence processes, review progress against Specsavers commitments, escalate risks within and between categories and drive Specsavers vision to ensure the business remains committed to protecting and preserving the rights of all workers across our supply chain.

 Training and awareness raising

-We recognise the importance of training in raising awareness and embedding knowledge and understanding of human rights, ethical standards and risks across our supply chain functions.
-Through forming strong relationships and partnerships with our suppliers we raise awareness and discuss the implementation of preventative measures including audit processes, policies and expectations from us to them.
+Specsavers recognises the importance of training, raising awareness and embedding knowledge and understanding of human rights, ethical standards and risks across all the Specsavers business functions.
+In each of its retail outlets, whether optical or audiology reinforcement of the risks of modern slavery is given to all employees and partners.
+Through forming strong relationships and partnerships with suppliers, Specsavers continues to raise awareness and undertake discussions as to the continued implementation of preventative measures including audit processes, improved policies and agreeing on the standards expected.

-During 2018 and 2019 we continued to invest in, and develop, our team to ensure we have the appropriate skills and resource to deliver our Strategic Plans in relation to regulation and compliance.
+During 2019 and 2020 we continued to invest in, and develop, the Specsavers team to ensure we have the appropriate skills and resource to deliver the Strategic Plans in relation to regulation and compliance.
 In particular:

-We completed 59 supplier audits, including 32 supplier renewal audits and an additional 27 initial audits for new suppliers across our product categories.
+- The Specsavers team completed 77 supplier audits, for suppliers across the product categories.
 These audits ensure compliance with our social and environmental standards and adherence to regulatory requirements, enabling long-lasting improvements to be achieved.

 Measuring our progress

-We will use the following key performance indicators to measure the effectiveness of our steps taken to tackle modern slavery and human trafficking in our supply chain:
+Specsavers has committed to adhering to the following key performance indicators to measure the effectiveness of steps taken to tackle modern slavery and human trafficking in the Specsavers business:

-A revised Anti-Bribery policy issued and acknowledged by our suppliers and internal supply chain members.
+- A revised Anti-Bribery policy issued to and acknowledged by Specsavers suppliers and internal supply chain members.

 The board of directors of Specsavers International Healthcare Limited have approved this statement.